 As a result of their pioneering work in sustainable ranching, TK Ranch is now a source of inspiration to farmers and ranchers across Canada – and the Biggs’ are only too willing to help them.
 “Every year the number of farm families that contact us for information and mentoring increases and this is a sign that people are looking for alternatives to the mainstream,” says Colleen.
 “We openly provide these families with the information they need to begin direct marketing their products.
 It is only in our best interest to see as many farm families succeed as possible if we are to create a food system that is secure for the future.”

 TK Ranch beef products are available in several retail outlets across Alberta.
 TK Ranch also delivers pre-purchased orders to the Calgary and Edmonton areas and ships to Whitehorse, Yellowknife and Fort McMurray.
-For more information about TK Ranch – and to place an order – visit www.tkranch.com, or call (888) 857-2624.
+For more information about TK Ranch or to place an order, visit www.tkranch.com, or call (888) 857-2624.